top of page

 I must remove it from society

-There are many parts of society I disagree with, but I have never sought to remove such parts from anyone else.
+I disagree with many parts of society, but I have never sought to remove such parts from anyone else.
 I believe that cigarette smoking is ugly, destructive to property (and to forests!), and costly to the national healthcare system.
 But I have never picketed the front of a store in an attempt to prevent the selling of tobacco products.

 Instead of canceling, how about teaching our children the difference between right and wrong?
-Too many people either don't know the difference between right and wrong or have lost the ability to articulate the difference.
-Consequently, they feel powerless and embrace cancel culture behavior.
+Too many people either don't know the difference or have lost the ability to articulate it.
+Consequently, they feel powerless and embrace cancel-culture behavior.

 Ideology and engineering

-I don't know about other industries, but ideology and engineering are incompatible with each other.
+I don't know about other industries, but ideology and engineering are incompatible.
 In fact, the best engineer is one who has no ego at all.
-Where I work, it's common for someone who hasn't been working on a project to have better insight about the project than someone assigned to the work.
+Where I work, it's common for someone who hasn't been working on a project to have better insight into it than someone assigned to the work.

 If I've been working on a design for a month, and a child walks up to me and says, "I think you should move the hole over there," and she's right, then I should move the hole over there.
-"Who's idea is it?" is not a relevant question to engineers.
+"Who's idea is it?" is not relevant to good engineers.

-Many practical discoveries have been made by people with no technical training whatsoever.
-As an example, here is a case where Adam Savage from MythBusters was corrected by a little girl.
+People have made many practical discoveries with no technical training whatsoever.
+For example, here is a case where a little girl corrected Adam Savage from MythBusters.
 Did he get upset with her for questioning him?
 No. He was proud of her!
-He was touched by her insight.
+Her insight touched him.
 This is how we should all be when faced with new information.

 Free and open debate

-There are a host of reasons why the U.S. Senate has 50 senators instead of one or two.
+There are many reasons why the U.S. Senate has 50 senators instead of one or two.
 The U.S. House of Representatives currently has 435 representatives.
 There are nine members of the U.S. Supreme Court.
 Great Britain has 650 members in its parliament.
 Israel's Knesset has 120 members.
 Norway's parliament has 169 members.

 These are bodies of people who debate the most pressing issues of their countries.
 Worldwide, debate is the best means developed so far that helps produce well-thought-out and reasoned arguments and conclusions.

 It's a crime when debate is canceled and replaced with the wishes of only one group.
-Debate and ideology are incompatible with each other.
+Debate and ideology are incompatible.

 Evidence